aprentix/BAO_Portfolio-Optimization-Problem/README.md

 - Lara Gerlach
 - Raquel Diaz Chavez

-## How run project
+## How to run the project
-You can use manage project script.
-Example:
+Use the project management script to set up and execute algorithms.
+Walkthrough:
-1. Setup project to run algorithms
+1. Setup the Project
 ```bash
 python3 manager --setup
 ```